Sera's Personal History

 I was born in NJ in the fall of 1972.
 I had an older brother, and a wonderful stay-at-home mother.
 My father was a psychiatrist with a private practice in NYC.
 I grew up in that area of NJ near Manhattan, and went to public school in an ethnically and socioeconomically diverse setting.
 It taught me a lot about the social inequities that many endure.

 I went to college at Cornell for 2 years, however it wasn't meant to be.
-Came back to NJ and after a few years reorienting my life's purpose, working as a waitress at a local chain restaurant, I graduated from Montclair State University in 1996.
+Came back to NJ and after a few years reorienting my life's purpose, working as a waitress at a local chain restaurant, I graduated from Montclair State University in 1996 with a bachelor's degree in Business.

 In the Fall of 1996, my parents were tragically killed and left me to handle the estate.
 My older brother was unfortunately not in any mental state to attend to anyone's affairs, including his own.
 So a few weeks before my 24th birthday, my family was gone and I was put in charge of all the family's affairs.

 The events of September 11th, 2001 deeply affected me, as it did all the residents of NYC where I still had many friends.
-I began practicing yoga regularly soon after the event, and attended peace vigils with the Green Party of Florida.
+I began practicing yoga regularly soon after the event, and attended peace vigils with the Green Party of Florida in Sarasota, where I then lived.
 I became an activist, feeling compelled to put my own personal energy into the noble fight for social justice, environmental sustainability, and world peace, as I sought to play a role to relieve suffering.
-To this day, my idealism may have waned, but my love for my fellow man and woman, and for the democratic process, which inspired all our Green Party meetings, has never left me.
+To this day, although my political idealism may have waned a bit, my love for humankind and all life on this planet, as well as for the democratic process inspired by all our wonderful, raucous Green Party meetings, has never left me.

 In 2003, as I was once again reorienting my life after finally settling the estate, it became more apparent to me that my husband was falling into a pattern of addiction.
 We divorced in 2004, and later that year I left Florida.
-I went back to the northeast, but not to NJ, to Easton PA.
-A good friend of mine was there, and we had recently become aware of how our friendship was moving towards something deeper.
+I came back to the northeast, but not to NJ, to Easton PA.
+A good friend of mine named Steve lived and grew up there.
+As he had become a dear friend in the 5 years we had known each other, there was a deep bond and understanding between us.
+However at that time, we had recently become aware of how our friendship was moving towards something deeper...

 Such is how my lovely current husband and I got together.
 In early 2005 Steve and I moved to Thurmont, MD.
 Several stray cats came with the house and are now part of our family.